 Questions?

-If you have questions or need assistance, please contact HR.
+If you have questions or need assistance, please contact the HR office in your school, college, or division.

 Language assistance